jpadfield/simple-site/README.md

 # Dependencies

-Once built, simple html pages should run without any additional software, all of the basic required [js](https://en.wikipedia.org/wiki/JavaScript) and [css](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) files are already included, but newer versions and all of the appropriate licence information can be found at the relevant main website.:
+Once built, simple html pages should run without any additional software, all of the basic required [js](https://en.wikipedia.org/wiki/JavaScript) and [css](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) files are already included, but newer versions and all of the appropriate licence information can be found at the relevant main websites:
 * [Bootstrap](https://getbootstrap.com/)
 * [Jquery](https://jquery.com/)